celineuygun/WeatherForecasting/docs/configuration.md

 ### Setting Up Zsh for WRF and WPS

 If you're using **Zsh** as your default shell, make sure to update your **`.zshrc`** file to include the following paths for proper execution of WRF and WPS.
-Replace the placeholder values (like the ones for WRF_DIR, WPS_DIR, or the Conda path) with the actual locations where WRF, WPS, and Conda are installed on your system.
+Replace the placeholder values (like the ones for `WRF_DIR`, `WPS_DIR`, or the Conda path) with the actual locations where WRF, WPS, and Conda are installed on your system.

 ```bash
 export PATH="/opt/homebrew/bin:$PATH"